laggycomputer/lcsg-problemsets/lcsg03.typ

     Second hint: You need to choose between BFS and DFS.
     Which will find the next tree earliest?

-    Third hint: Whichever search you choose (there is a correct answer), you need to count your steps.
+    Third hint: Whichever search you choose (there is a correct answer), you need to count how many steps you take.
 ])[
     *Capstone*: #lc_link(675, "cut-off-trees-for-golf-event")
 ]